 iss

-claim matches the expected OP Issuer value. - ensure the
+claim matches the expected OP Issuer value.aud

-claim contains the RPclient_id
+claim contains the RP client_id

-Because of the flexibility of OIDC, there will be other validation steps depending on what data is requested.
+claim is in the future.Because of the flexibility of OIDC, there will be other validation steps depending on what data is requested.

 The combination of the iss